bNobo/git-branch-prune/readme.md

 ## How it works ?

 The tool first executes `git remote prune origin` to clean local repository from remotes that do not exist anymore.
-Then it makes a comparison between remote an local branches and make a `git branch -d <branch_name>` on every local branch that do not have a remote counterpart.
+Then it makes a comparison between remote and local branches and make a `git branch -d <branch_name>` on every local branch that do not have a remote counterpart.
 Specifying "--force" argument force the deletion by replacing "-d" with "-D".